-The Patient Injuries Act can be applied to a case of injury if the case meets the preconditions set for the application of the Act.
+The Patient Injuries Act and the Patient Insurance Act can be applied to a case of injury if the case meets the preconditions set for the application of the Act.
 A positive decision means that in addition to the injury meeting the preconditions for the application of the Act, there are grounds for compensation.

-Seven compensation criteria are listed in the Patient Injuries Act:
+Eight compensation criteria are listed in the patient insurance legislation:

 - Treatment injury